KaylorBen/nixcord/README.md

 ## Disclaimer

 Using Vencord violates Discord's terms of service.
-Read more about it at [theirgithub](https://github.com/Vendicated/Vencord)
+Read more about it at [their github](https://github.com/Vendicated/Vencord)